In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 What is Acorns?

 Acorns is a newer entrant to the Robo-Advisor game.
-The company was founded in 2012 by father and son duo Walter Wemple Cruttenden III and Jeffrey James Cruttenden to promote incremental and passive investing but really started to take off when they launched an App in 2014.
+The company was founded in 2012 by father and son duo Walter Wemple Cruttenden III and Jeffrey James Cruttenden to promote incremental and passive investing but really started to take off when they launched their App in 2014.

 With an amazingly intuitive design and features such as Round-Up that allows you to invest loose change, Acorns is a fantastic option for newer investors.